Adding an accountmanager to your organisation

-Additionally, if your network works with whitelisting, you should whitelist the following domains on Port 80 and 443:
+Additionally, if your network works with whitelisting, you should whitelist the following domains on Port 443:

 Optionally, you can make an outgoing connection to mixpanel.com.
 This is not a functional requirement, but it allows us to track some useful metrics.